Auli- Famous Skiing Destination Of Uttarakhand

 Other than these white wonders, the means through the slopes give breathtaking views of dazzling apple orchards and finest deodar trees creating it for a perfect day.
 Auli has a magnificent history that dates back to 8th century.
 It is supposed that this gorgeous place is sanctified by the holy Adi Sankaracharya, who is said to have visited this place.
 Tourists are recommended to bring woolen clothes as the temperatures drop to as low as -8° C in winters although it is fairly cold in the summers.

 Auli is a must travelled destination if skiing is your fervor.
-The slopes are situated at an altitude of almost 2500 to 3000 meters. thus being a nice method to begin on your skiing expeditions.
+The slopes are situated at an altitude of almost 2500 to 3000 m. thus being a nice method to begin on your skiing expeditions.
 The absolute height and stretch of the snow clad mountains, with the added benefit of powdered snow are alluring enough to draw the exploratory spirits of the avid skier, providing all the thrill and enthusiasm attached to the game.
 It is connected to Joshimath by a 3.5 km long cable car provides an exceptional panoramic sight of the mountain peaks like Nanda Devi, Kamet and Dronagiri.

 Training courses are conducted in elements of 7 and 14 days.
 Training is conveyed to the enrolled persons in modern skiing method by qualified instructors from Skiing and Tourist Resorts, Auli and Indian Institute of Skiing and Mountaineering, Gulmarg.

-Skiing Festival: This is the crucial event in Auli from January to March.
+Skiing festival: This is the crucial event in Auli from January to March.
 An exclusive Skiing festival and National Championships of Snow Skiing are observed that magnetize a large amount of sports enthusiasts.
 People from different parts of the country arrive here at this time either to enjoy the happening or to take part in it.

 Auli rests on the way to Badrinath.
 It is bestowed with a breathtaking panoramic view of the lofty peaks of the greatest mountain range in the world, the Himalayas.
 From Dehradun It is 290 km and 252 km from Rishikesh.
 There are plenty number of hotels in Dehradun and Hotels in Haridwar which are homely and laced with modern amenities.